3. The holistic grading model

 The holistic grading model

 Your grade is no longer based on one thing.
 It is built from six different categories that together give a complete picture of who you are as a student.
-Here is how it all fits together.

 Two tiers that work together